-If you have already taken action, or you are certain that you only hold one super account which you regularly contribute to, you can ignore this message.
+If you have already taken action, or you are certain that you only hold one super account to which you regularly contribute, you can ignore this message.

 Most superannuation funds have a level of life insurance built into them.
 These policies are funded through the balance of the super fund.